Donald George "Don" Ediger - PembinaValleyOnline.com

 Celebration of Life For: Donald George “Don” Ediger

-The celebration of life service for Donald George “Don” Ediger will be held Saturday, 1pm at Glenboro Kinsmen Community Hall with interment at Glenboro Cemetery with a reception to follow.
+The celebration of life service for Donald George “Don” Ediger will be held Saturday, January 12th at 1pm at Glenboro Kinsmen Community Hall with interment at Glenboro Cemetery and reception to follow.

 Donations may be made to Glenboro United Church Memorial Fund or Glenboro & Area Foundation.

-Arrangements by Jamieson’s Funeral Service, Glenboro
+Arrangements by Jamieson’s Funeral Service, Glenboro.